 Liverpool's history is not hard to find.
-It is in the buildings, the street layout, the dock engineering, and the decisions that shaped the city across three centuries of maritime trade.
-The difficulty is not finding it but understanding what you are looking at once you do.
+It is written in the buildings, the street layout, the dock engineering, and the decisions that shaped the city across three centuries of global maritime trade.
+The difficulty is not finding it, but understanding what you are looking at once you do.

 This walking trail connects the main historical sites in an order that makes the city's development legible.
 It covers roughly two miles at a comfortable pace, with stops that can be extended into half-days on their own if you want to go deeper.